leonderijke/compass-chameleon/README.md

 ### `properties-for-theme`

 Adds a style rule for the *given* theme, containing the themed properties.
-Takes a theme and one or more properties (remember, a theme is a list of a name and a list of colors).
+Takes a theme, one or more properties (remember, a theme is a list of a name and a list of colors) and optionally whether to output the stye rule on the global level (without the parent selector) or not (default it will output *with* the parent selector).
 Useful for those situations where only one theme is different.
 Use in conjunction with the `get-theme-by-name` function.

 Usage: